Last Updated on 31st October 2024

 Chase Buchanan is a well-established global wealth management team with expertise in supporting expats in every aspect of their financial planning, investment management and wealth protection.

-Our Spanish teams in Javea and Marbella are on hand if you would like to arrange a private consultation or receive guidance about the ongoing costs of living in Spain, from applying for a residency permit to managing your tax exposure.
-You are also welcome to download our Complete Residency Guide for Expats in Spain for additional information.
+Our Spanish teams in Javea and Marbella are on hand if you would like to arrange a private consultation or need guidance about the ongoing costs of living in Spain, from applying for a residency permit to managing your tax exposure.